 Consultation with property owners is central to any successful strategy.
-The City of Port Colborne delivered a defined study area and excludes any unopened road allowances.
-A road allowance constitutes a highway as per Section 26 of the Municipal Act, 2001, S.O.
-2001, c.25. with provision for the public survey to the residents and a Public Meeting was held in December 2021 to solicit feedback on a number of different perspectives that are relevant to creating a workable range of solutions:
+The City of Port Colborne delivered a public survey to the residents and a Public Meeting was held in December 2021 to solicit feedback on a number of different perspectives that are relevant to creating a workable range of solutions:

-- Public at large and beach goers;
+- Public at large and beach goers:

 - Adjacent property owners;

 - Potential commercial partners;

 - Cottage owners; and

 - Council and management of the City.